wwatson4506/GIGAEXT4V1/README.md

 - Volume names (labels) are supported with the ext4 filesystem only.
 Volume labels for FatFS has not been enabled w/o recompiling the Mbed core.
 - There is  a minimal sketch that can be used as template for testing.
 It tests for a USB device being plugged in and if it is, tries to mount all available partitions.
-The it waits for user input before unmounting al mounted partitions.
+Then it waits for user input before unmounting al mounted partitions.

 #### TODO: